OMAHA, Neb. -- Doug McDermott made himself right at home in Creighton's long-awaited homecoming.

 Creighton (19-3, 8-2 Missouri Valley Conference) was playing its first home game in 15 days.
 The Bluejays went 1-2 on a three-game road swing through the MVC, salvaging a victory Sunday at Southern Illinois.

-McDermott's last 3-pointer, with 8:29 remaining, came after reserve sophomore center Will Artino, in fighting for an offensive rebound, tipped the ball out to McDermott, who was open at the top of the key and swished his jumper, drawing a loud roar from the crowd of 16,822.
+McDermott's last 3-pointer, with 8:29 remaining, came after reserve sophomore center Will Artino, in fighting for an offense rebound, tipped the ball out to McDermott, who was open at the top of the key and swished his jumper, drawing a loud roar from the crowd of 16,822.